 - New Jewish Agenda organized an historic dialogue at the 1985 United Nations NGO Women's Conference in Nairobi, Kenya, where an Israeli and Palestinian agreed to mutual recognition and two states.

 - In the late 1990s, delegations to Saudi Arabia from the US/Middle East Project proposed ideas that underlay the 2002 Saudi Peace Plan.

 The Archive will contain 180 individual recordings of peace pioneers and select transcripts, photos, and documents.
 It will help researchers understand the evolution of the American Jewish community's relationship to Israel and provide invaluable lessons for those who continue to work in pursuit of peace.

 Aliza Becker is the founder and director of the American Jewish Peace Archive.
 A longtime activist, she became involved with New Jewish Agenda in 1986.
 In 2002, after a 20-year career as an immigrant educator and rights activist, Becker became the founding executive director of Brit Tzedek v’Shalom.
-When Brit Tzedek joined J Street in 2010, she worked as the organization's Special Projects Director.
+When Brit Tzedek joined J Street in 2010, she worked as Special Projects Director building the group's Rabbinic Cabinet.
 Subsequently, Becker became the North American Liaison for the Israeli Social Movement, a group of leaders of the summer 2011 Israeli social justice protests.
-After one of the group's members declared her candidacy for the Knesset, Becker served as the US campaign director for Member of Knesset Stav Shaffir.
+She then served as the US campaign director for Member of Knesset Stav Shaffir.

 Clara Gallagher is the Digital Media Assistant at the American Jewish Peace Archive.
 She served as an AJPA student intern in 2016 through the generous support of the Justus and Karin Rosenberg Foundation.
 She earned a B.A. in Film and Electronic Arts with a Jewish Studies concentration from Bard College in December 2016.